 - Monitor your child’s activity: To keep an eye on the content your child is viewing, you should share a TikTok account with your child.
 However, if your child is apprehensive about this idea, try talking about their favorite music, videos, and creators on TikTok.
 They may be more comfortable if you have an idea of what content they enjoy.

-- Make the account private: Encourage your child to keep their account private to protect them from strangers and predators.
+- Make the account private: Encourage your child to keep their account private for cyber safety purposes and to protect them from strangers and predators.
 However, even in private accounts, the profile photo, bio, and username are visible.
 Hence, ensure they share no sensitive information in this section.

 - Control video settings: Even when your child’s account is public, they can change the settings of each video and decide who can watch them.
-Encourage your child to use this option to manage their viewers.
+Encourage your child to use this option to manage their viewers and video-sharing provisions.

 - Report and block users: If children face problems with anything related to the content or settings of the app, they can immediately report the issue.
 They can also easily block the users whose content they do not want to see.